 There has been a project by the European Union to promote Ecotourism on Moheli, at the northeast corner of the island, with help building community-based bungalows and teach the locals about Eco-friendly and sustainable tourism.

-But since Moheli sees only about 400 Tourist a year, have all effort in this part of the island to become a tourist place, come to a stop.
+But since Moheli sees only about 400 Tourists a year, all efforts in this part of the island to become a tourist place have come to a stop.

 So the newly built bungalows have fallen apart.
 It´s a shame.
-It´s a shame since this part of the island is a perfect place to see Giant Sea Turtle lay their eggs, which is a really special sight.
+It´s especially a shame since this part of the island is a perfect place to see Giant Sea Turtle lay their eggs, which is a really special sight.

-So Laka Lodge, down south is your only real accommodation option on Moheli.
+So Laka Lodge, down south, is your only real accommodation option on Moheli.

 It´s down here at the central south part that Moheli Marine Park is located, the first national park in Comoros.

 The Mohéli Marine Park was created in 1998 and officially opened in April 2001 in the South part of the island.
 It covers an area of 404 km2 and extends over 40 km long.

-But I did do a lot of snorkelling in the crystal clear water, and I saw schools of dolphins and more turtles then I’ve seen anywhere else.
+But I did do a lot of snorkeling in the crystal clear water, and I saw schools of dolphins and more turtles than I’ve seen anywhere else.

-You are not allowed to scuba dive with the whales here even when the dive centre is open; this is for your own safety and the whales’ safety.
+You are not allowed to scuba dive with the whales here even when the dive center is open; this is for your own safety and the whales’ safety.
 I did experience the same law in French Polynesia when I swam with humpback whales there as well.

-Just be aware since everything here at Moheli is pretty basic, so you will use the same type of boats as you did on the open ocean crossing from Grande Comore to Moheli so that you won’t get many luxuries.
+Just be aware since everything here at Moheli is pretty basic, you will use the same type of boats as you did on the open ocean crossing from Grande Comore to Moheli, so you won’t get many luxuries.

-Most of the whale watching/swimming are about 30/40minutes from Laka Lodge, but we did see whales also just 5min from Laka Lodge.
+Most of the whale watching/swimming places are about 30/40minutes from Laka Lodge, but we did see whales also just 5min from Laka Lodge.

-All over the southern part of Moheli is covered with lovely beaches, but if you want to swim and wear swimwear will you have to use the private beach at Laka Lodge.
+All over the southern part of Moheli is covered with lovely beaches, but if you want to swim and wear swimwear, you will have to use the private beach at Laka Lodge.